The History of the T

 In response, the Governor of Massachusetts and Mayor of Boston appointed the Rapid Transit Commission to investigate improvements to the system in July 1891.

-BERy was later absorbed by the MTA and then the MBTA, but it left a mark on Boston’s infrastructure in 2 big ways.
+BERy was later absorbed by the MTA and then the MBTA, but it left a mark on Boston’s infrastructure in two big ways.

 BERy faced financial struggles in 1918 that led to the General Court of Massachusetts passing the Public Control Act.
-The act provisioned a public Board of Trustees to set fares to cover the cost of public transit, allowed the board increase taxes in the 14 towns served by BERy, and provided dividend earnings for BERy shareholders.
+The act provisioned a public Board of Trustees to set fares to cover the cost of public transit, allowed the board increase taxes in the 14 towns served by BERy, and compensated BERy shareholders through dividend earnings.

 In 1947, the state legislature formed the Metropolitan Transit Authority (MTA) to absorb BERy.
-The MTA then purchased all outstanding stock and ended the practice of dividends.
-It was managed by 3 governor-appointed trustees and served the citizens of the original 14 towns in the Public Control Act.
+The MTA then purchased all outstanding stock and stopped shareholder compensation.
+It was managed by three governor-appointed trustees and served the citizens of the original 14 towns in the Public Control Act.

 In 1957, the MTA authorized the expansion of rapid transit along the Newton Highlands Branch of the Boston and Albany Railroad.
 Service on the Highland Branch began in 1959, and is still in operation today as the Green Line D Branch, with service between Boston and Newton, MA.